MicrosoftDocs/azure-docs/articles/networking/connectivty-interoperability-CtrlPln.md

 #### Site-t0-Site VPN over ExpressRoute Microsoft Peering

 Site-to-Site VPN can be configured over ExpressRoute Microsoft peering to privately exchange data between your on-premises network and your Azure VNets with confidentiality, anti-replay, authenticity, and integrity.
-For more information regarding how to configure Site-to-Site IPSec VPN in tunnel mode over ExpressRoute Microsoft peering, see [Site-to-site VPN over ExpressRoute Microsoft-peering][S2S-Over-ExR].
+For more information on how to configure Site-to-Site IPSec VPN in tunnel mode over ExpressRoute Microsoft peering, see [Site-to-site VPN over ExpressRoute Microsoft-peering][S2S-Over-ExR].

 The major limitation of configuring S2S VPN over Microsoft peering is the throughput.
 Throughput over the IPSec tunnel is limited by the VPN GW capacity.
 The VPN GW throughput is less compared to ExpressRoute throughput.
 In such scenarios, using the IPSec tunnel for high secure traffic and private peering for all other traffic would help optimize the ExpressRoute bandwidth utilization.

 #### Site-to-Site VPN as a secure failover path for ExpressRoute
 ExpressRoute is offered as redundant circuit pair to ensure high availability.
 You can configure geo-redundant ExpressRoute connectivity in different Azure regions.
 Also as done in our test setup, within a given Azure region, if you want a failover path for your ExpressRoute connectivity, you can do so using Site-to-Site VPN.
 When the same prefixes are advertised over both ExpressRoute and S2S VPN, Azure prefers ExpressRoute over S2S VPN.
 To avoid asymmetrical routing between ExpressRoute and S2S VPN, on-premises network configuration should also reciprocate preferring ExpressRoute over S2S VPN connectivity.

-For more information regarding how to configure ExpressRoute and Site-to-Site VPN coexisting connections, see [ExpressRoute and Site-to-Site Coexistence][ExR-S2S-CoEx].
+For more information on how to configure ExpressRoute and Site-to-Site VPN coexisting connections, see [ExpressRoute and Site-to-Site Coexistence][ExR-S2S-CoEx].

 ### Extending Backend Connectivity to Spoke VNets and Branch Locations